I. SUMMER

 V. SPRING

-Who is left to witness the plains unfurling, the flowers perking up around the brush slipping up with supple leaves, the saplings springing into the serviceable sun, so much it quivers.
+Who is left to witness the plains unfurling, the flowers perking up around

 It is ready to unleash fury.